Safety of Colgate Total® Toothpaste with Triclosan

 The U.S. Food and Drug Administration (FDA), leading health regulatory agencies around the world, and other independent sources have reviewed and confirmed triclosan's safe and effective use in Colgate Total® toothpaste.

-On September 2, 2016, the FDA issued a final rule on consumer antibacterial hand soaps, that prohibits the continued use of triclosan and 18 other antibacterial ingredients, as of September 6, 2017.
+On September 6, 2016, the FDA published its final rule on consumer antibacterial hand soaps, that prohibits the continued use of triclosan and 18 other antibacterial ingredients, as of September 6, 2017.
 The FDA concluded that soap manufacturers had not submitted adequate safety evidence for use in these products; the agency did not conclude that triclosan in soap is unsafe.
-The FDA's rule with respect to consumer antibacterial hand soaps do not impact Colgate Total's® NDA approval, which has not changed.
+The FDA's rule with respect to consumer antibacterial hand soaps does not impact Colgate Total's® NDA approval, which has not changed.

 Colgate Total® is also the only toothpaste that is both approved by the FDA and accepted by the American Dental Association as safe and effective in helping to prevent gingivitis.

-Independent scientific committees of the European Commission have also evaluated triclosan several times (the Scientific Committee on Cosmetic Products and Non-food Products in 2002, the Scientific Committee on Consumer Products in 2002 and 2006, and the Scientific Committee on Consumer Safety in 2011.)
+Independent scientific committees of the European Commission have also evaluated the safety of triclosan several times (the Scientific Committee on Cosmetic Products and Non-food Products in 2002, the Scientific Committee on Consumer Products in 2002 and 2006, and the Scientific Committee on Consumer Safety in 2011.)
 Each concluded that triclosan use at 0.3% in toothpaste, the level found in Colgate Total®, is considered safe.
 Accordingly, an April 2014 amendment to the EU Cosmetic Regulation confirmed triclosan's continued use in cosmetic toothpastes up to the approved 0.3% level.
-The European Chemicals Agency (ECHA) is conducting a review of triclosan under the REACH regulation and determined that additional studies are necessary to complete its assessment regarding potential endocrine effects and persistence in the environment.
-This determination is currently under review.
-In a separate review under the Biocides Regulation, ECHA determined that the sale of surgical hand scrubs containing a significantly higher level of triclosan are to be phased out as of January 2018.
-ECHA's action under the EU Biocide regulation does not impact the continued sale of Colgate Total as a cosmetic toothpaste under the EU Cosmetic Regulation.

-In addition to US FDA and the EU Commission reviews, the two EU medicinal authorities who have reviewed Colgate Total® with triclosan, the UK & Irish Medicinal Authorities (MHRA and HPRA), have both approved it as a safe and effective medicinal toothpaste, as have the comparable health authorities in Canada, Australia, and New Zealand.
+In addition to US FDA and the EU Commission reviews, the two EU medicinal authorities who have reviewed Colgate Total ® with triclosan, the UK and Irish Medicinal Authorities (MHRA and HPRA), have both approved it as a safe and effective medicinal toothpaste, as have the comparable health authorities in Canada, Australia, and New Zealand.

 We will continue to share scientific research with regulatory bodies responsible for public health around the world, and remain confident that ongoing independent scientific reviews will continue to add to the substantial body of research that affirms the safety and effectiveness of Colgate Total®.